gaesa/mpv-autoload/README.md

 - **Efficiency**: Complex nested loops and lengthy functions have been eliminated, resulting in a more efficient script.
 - **Simplified Logic**: The main logic of the script has been simplified, making it more straightforward and easier to follow.

-With these improvements, `autoload.ts` provides a cleaner, more efficient, and ready to use approach to automatically loading video files into the mpv player’s playlist.
+With these improvements, `autoload.ts` provides a cleaner, more efficient, and ready to use approach to automatically loading video and audio files into the mpv player’s playlist.